Major Bike Network (MBN) Map and Areas of High Cycling Potential

 TransLink developed the first Major Bikeway Network (MBN) concept in 2011 as part of the Regional Cycling Strategy.
 The MBN has expanded in 2022 as part of Transport 2050, TransLink’s updated 30-year Regional Transportation Strategy.

-The Major Bikeway Network (MBN) is a proposed 850-kilometre network of safe and comfortable cycling facilities connecting Urban Centres and major destinations across Metro Vancouver.
-It builds on existing regional cycling networks, with approximately 250 kilometres of MBN facilities as of 2021.
+The Major Bikeway Network (MBN) is a proposed 850-kilometre network of safe and comfortable cycling facilities.
+Areas of high cycling potential, which can include Urban Centres and major destinations, are linked across Metro Vancouver.
+These high potential areas are relatively flat with mixed land uses, higher density, and street networks that are connected and dense.
+It builds on existing regional cycling networks (approximately 250 kilometres of MBN facilities as of 2021).
 The MBN is intended to make it safer, more comfortable, and more convenient for people to use active transportation, including e-assist bikes and e-assist scooters, for longer-distance trips between Urban Centres and shorter trips within communities.

 Purpose of MBN: